 Your muck can be your learning experiences.
 I’ve cleaned mine up in the hope of sharing things I’ve found successful (helpful, useful) during my career.

 Oh, yeah, some of the stuff I write about is for pure entertainment purposes only.
-100% accurate & true, but not necessarily filled with business or life learnings.
+As accurate & true as possible, but not necessarily filled with business or life learnings.